M7OCM/DM-32UV/README.md

 - Radio, no reset enabled, adjust via radio keypad (all in cn no en option)
 - Password: 66660501

 Save a copy of info on screen or via file before changing anything!!!
+A default adjust mode .test file is available (use at own risk).

 **Fonts**

-Read Fonts.txt (Fonts.zip) for installation instructions (en)
+Read Fonts.txt (Fonts.zip) for installation instructions (en translated from cn)